Jan Lynch, MSW

 Jan has been the Executive Director at the Finger Lakes Independence Center (FLIC) since April 2014.
 Currently serving on several boards and committees in Tompkins County, she previously spent almost 10 years as a board member and board president for FLIC.
 Jan finds that the current shifts in funding and legislative priorities can be both challenges and opportunities in the not-for-profit world.
 Independent Living Centers are uniquely positioned to ride this wave of change by diversifying their services while using the person-driven approach that has always been an intrinsic part of the Independent Living focus.
 Advocacy for the services and supports that enable people with disabilities to live in the community has become more important than ever.

 Amy Jo DeKoeyer

-Amy Jo serves as Student Transition and Deaf Services Coordinator for the Finger Lakes Independence Center.
-She works with youth to develop skills needed for self- advocacy and independent living.
+Amy Jo works with youth to develop skills needed for self- advocacy and independent living.
 She helps students and their families understand the Individual Education Plans and how to participate collaboratively in the complex special education process.
 She assists students in planning their transition to their post high school goals such as further training, education or a job.
 She advocates for hard of hearing and Deaf individuals and helps them navigate everyday challenges to promote their independence.

-Cheryl is our Bookkeeper and maintains the agency’s fiscal reports, accounts, billing and payroll.
-In addition she is Program Coordinator for the Consumer Directed Personal Assistance Program (CDPAP) and Expanded In-home Services for the Elderly (EISEP).
+Cheryl maintains the agency’s fiscal reports, accounts, billing, and payroll, as well as coordinates our Consumer Directed Personal Assistance (CDPAP) and Expanded In-home Services for the Elderly (EISEP) programs.
 The EISEP program is funded through the Tompkins County Office for the Aging, while CDPAP is funded through Medicaid.
 These programs assist people with disabilities and older adults to continue to live in their homes by receiving supportive personal care assistance.
 Cheryl also maintains organization of all financial records consistent with program and agency policies and procedures and serves as primary agency liaison during annual fiscal audit and any other periodic audit, as needed.